Daniel Wong (soccer)

-Daniel Zhen Sheng Wong (born 17 November 1997) is an Australian soccer player who last played as a forward for Sutherland Sharks.
+Daniel Zhen Sheng Wong (born 17 November 1997) is an Australian soccer player who last played as a forward for Sydney Olympic.

 Career

 In 2016, Wong signed for the reserve side of Spanish La Liga team Espanyol from the youth academy of Chesterfield in England.

 For the second half of 2018–19, he signed for Spanish fourth division team Jove Español, having left fellow Spanish side C.F.I.
 Alicante.

 For the 2020 season, he signed for Beijing Renhe in the Chinese second division.